ipsy-md/docs/docs/cluster/cecile/slurm.md

 As for data storage, also jobs need some restrictions in order to guarantee a fair usage for everybody.

-- **Time requested:** One job can have a **miximum duration of 24 hours**.
-This time duration could be extended by the clutser administrator upon reasonable request.
+- **Time requested:** One job can have a **maximum duration of 24 hours**.
+This time duration could be extended by the cluster administrator upon reasonable request.
 Keep in mind that slurm will stop your job as soon as it exceeds the maximum time duration requested.

 - **Maximum number of array jobs:** The maximum number of array jobs you can set are **10000**

 ## Slurm basic commands